ULHPC/launcher-scripts/README.md

 adapt for their own workflow
 * **NOT YET IMPLEMENTED** a more generic ruby script interfaced by a YAML configuration file which hold the specificity of each users.

+## MPI launcher

+You'll find an example of launcher script for MPI jobs in `bash/MPI/mpi_launcher.sh`.
+To use it to fit your needs, you'll probably want to edit it and adapt (at least) the variables `MPI_PROG_BASEDIR`and `MPI_PROG` variables.

 # Contributing to this repository